CyberFlameGO/svnpython/Doc/howto/unicode.rst

 4. Many Internet standards are defined in terms of textual data, and can't handle content with embedded zero bytes.

 Generally people don't use this encoding, instead choosing other encodings that are more efficient and convenient.
-UTF-8 is probably the most commonly supported encoding; it will be discussed below.

 Encodings don't have to handle every possible Unicode character, and most encodings don't.
 For example, Python's default encoding is the 'ascii'